-sensitivity.
+The sensitivity results across models with different decision-making rules (Figure 3 (A)) indicate that adding the OR interaction improved model sensitivity, whereas including the DF interaction resulted in reduced sensitivity.
 The DMR_LR+OR rule improved the true positive rate, correctly simulating 71.05% (502) of positive cases as positive.
 Additionally, 28.95% (204) of positive cases were incorrectly labelled as negative, indicating a reduction in Type I errors compared to the DMR_LR rule, which lacks the social interaction feature.
-Regarding specificity (Fig. 3(B)), the DMR_LR+DF was superior, accurately simulating 70.1% (2,029) of negative cases as negative.
+Regarding specificity (Figure 3 (B)), the DMR_LR+DF was superior, accurately simulating 70.1% (2,029) of negative cases as negative.

 The overall model performance was assessed using the G-mean, which represents the geometric mean of sensitivity and specificity.
-Figure 3(C) shows that the DMR_LR+OR rule achieved a higher G-mean than the rule incorporating DF interaction, making DMR_LR+OR the preferred DMR.
-This rule captures individual attitudes with acceptable accuracy by combining the data-driven logistic regression function with the OR interaction, which reflects the provincial norm effect through 'observation of EVs on the roads'.
+Figure 3 (C) shows that the DMR_LR+OR rule achieved a higher G-mean than the rule incorporating DF interaction, making DMR_LR+OR the preferred decision-making rule.
+This rule captures individual attitudes with acceptable accuracy by combining the data-driven logistic regression function with the OR interaction, which reflects the provincial norm effect through "observation of EVs on the roads".